insurancefraud/Discord-Nitro-Generator/README.md

 1. Make sure you have Python installed (Latest Version)
 2. Make sure you have installed everything that is under "requirements"
 3. Extract folder to desktop
+4. Make sure codes.txt and your Python file are in the same folder
-4. Double click Python file and make sure you're connected to internet
+5. Double click Python file and make sure you're connected to internet
-5. Enter amount of Nitro codes you would like to generate
+6. Enter amount of Nitro codes you would like to generate
-6. Sit and wait, the code will do everything for you.
+7. Sit and wait, the code will do everything for you.
 Come back after its done and check your codes.txt file for any valid codes

 # Requirements